Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

 Honor what it gave you.
-Everything has a purpose — even the hard things.
-Thank it for its role in your life.
+Everything has a purpose, even the hard things.
+Gratitude creates closure.

 -